coleenquadros/configuration/docs/app-sre/AAA.md

 * Pagerduty
   * ACCESS: Create a [Jira ticket](https://issues.redhat.com/) in the OHSS board to request access to PagerDuty, and assign it to [Meghna Gala](https://rover.redhat.com/people/profile/mgala)
   * you can check this [example ticket](https://issues.redhat.com/browse/OHSS-2547), but double check the assignee before commiting.
+  * Ensure you are listed with the appropriate contact detail in your Pagerduty profile.
+  * The recommended setup includes the Pagerduty app on your mobile phone.
+From the website you can test notifications to ensure that you have correctly set up the application to override any do not disturb settings.
+  * For notification troubleshooting see: https://support.pagerduty.com/docs/notification-troubleshooting
 * AppSRE shared folders
   * ACCESS: Go to the following folders and request access with your Red Hat Gsuite account
     * [Public Top Level Directory](https://drive.google.com/drive/u/1/folders/1sQGfo57eU7UAKfbBy8LgwxhMdnzXc0KZ) (contains RCAs, etc)